They say…

 As I recently wrote in London Drinker magazine, the young William Blake had a vision of angels in a tree on Peckham Rye Common.
 I had a revelation of a different kind in more-or-less the same spot.
 Towards the end of a lengthy six months researching 467 beer venues for the second edition of The CAMRA Guide to London’s Best Beer, Pubs and Bars (published on 2 July 2015), I visited a newly-opened shop, Hop Burns and Black, on East Dulwich Road.
 The first thing I saw when I walked in was a big shelf unit labelled “South East London”.

 I stood in wonder for a while.
-Just four years previously, when the first edition of the book was in preparation, no more than two bottling would have qualified for these shelves.
+Just four years previously, when the first edition of the book was in preparation, no more than two bottling breweries would have qualified for these shelves.
 Now there are approaching 25 potential suppliers.
 And ‘London beer’ is a term now insufficiently granular to express their geographic loyalties.
-Jen Ferguson, the shop’s New Zealand-born co-owner, confirmed these local beers sold the most, despite competition from some of the world’s greatest brewers on neighbouring shelves.
+Jen Ferguson, the ’s New Zealand-born co-owner, confirmed these local beers sold the most, despite competition from some of the world’s greatest brewers on neighbouring shelves.

 The facts put my little revelation in context.
-London was once the world beer capital but brewing here suffered relentless decline through the 20th century, culminating in a new low in 2006 when the closure of Young’s, one of our two remaining historic independents, left only nine breweries.
+London was once the world beer capital but here suffered relentless decline through the 20th century, culminating in a new low in 2006 when the closure of Young’s, one of our two remaining historic independents, left only nine breweries.

 But then a trickle of promising start-ups appeared, and by 2010 the Alliance had emerged specifically to promote London beer.
 Some of the newcomers were directly inspired to fill the gap left by Young’s, such as Duncan Sambrook, who told me early in 2011: “The London market’s so big, I think it could support all of us and more.”
 He couldn’t have known how right he was.